febriyansyahresearch-lab/Research/papers/README.md

 Reusable templates for:
 - Journal articles
 - Conference papers
-- Structured research reports
+- Structured research and technical reports

-These templates help maintain **format consistency and submission efficiency**.
+These templates are maintained to ensure **format consistency, writing efficiency, and submission readiness**.

 ---